Probate Q&A Series

 1. Detailed Answer

-When someone dies without a valid will in North Carolina, the estate passes through intestate succession under N.C.G.S. § 28A-6-1.
+When someone dies without a valid will in North Carolina, the estate passes through intestate succession under N.C.G.S. § 29-15.
 To handle the estate and gain access to the decedent’s bank and retirement accounts, you must appoint an administrator and obtain Letters of Administration from the Clerk of Superior Court in the county where the person resided.

 Step 1: Determine Estate Venue

 Start by filing your petition in the Clerk of Superior Court’s office in the county where the decedent lived.
-If you file in the wrong county, the clerk will transfer your petition to the proper location.

 Step 2: Petition to Appoint an Administrator

-Under N.C.G.S. § 28A-11-1, any qualified person—usually the closest living relative—can ask the clerk to become the administrator.
+Under N.C.G.S. § 28A-4-1, any qualified person—usually the closest living relative—can ask the clerk to become the administrator.
 In your petition, list the decedent’s name, date of death, heirs or next of kin, and an estimated value of assets.

 Step 3: Notice to Heirs and Creditors